sakshi685/NLP-Assignments/README.md

+# NLP Assignments

+This repository contains my solutions for three natural language processing (NLP) assignments covering character-level analysis, text classification, and text generation.

+---

+## Assignment 1: Character-Level NLP

+This assignment focuses on fundamental character-level text processing.
+The tasks include:

+-   **Tokenization:** Breaking down a paragraph into individual characters.
+-   **Frequency Analysis:** Counting the frequency of each character using `collections.Counter`.
+-   **Data Cleaning:** Removing punctuation and digits to keep only alphabetical characters.
+-   **Visualization:** Plotting a bar chart of the top 10 most frequent characters using `matplotlib`.

+---

+## Assignment 2: News Classification with TF-IDF + SVM

+This project implements a complete machine learning pipeline for text classification.
+The key steps are:

+-   **Preprocessing:** Cleaning and preparing a news dataset.
+-   **Vectorization:** Converting text into numerical TF-IDF (Term Frequency-Inverse Document Frequency) vectors.
+-   **Model Training:** Training a Support Vector Machine (SVM) classifier on the vectorized data.
+-   **Evaluation:** Printing accuracy, a confusion matrix, and a classification report to evaluate the model's performance.

+---

-# Text Generation with Markov Chains
+## Assignment 3: Text Generation with Markov Chains

-This project explores a fundamental concept in NLP: generating text using a **Markov chain**.
-Specifically, it builds a **bigram language model** that learns the probability of one word following another from a given text.

-### **How It Works**

--   **Model Building**: The script reads an input text file and creates a dictionary where each word is a key, and its value is a list of all words that follow it in the original text.
--   **Sentence Generation**: The model then generates new sentences by randomly selecting a starting word and then using the learned probabilities to pick the next word, and so on.
+This assignment explores a simple probabilistic approach to text generation using a Markov chain.
+The core tasks are:

+-   **Model Building:** Constructing a bigram language model from a text file.
+-   **Text Generation:** Using the model to generate five new, random sentences.
--   **Analysis**: The project concludes by comparing the length of the generated sentences to the sentence length distribution in the original text, demonstrating how well the model captures the structural patterns of the source material.
+-   **Distribution Comparison:** Comparing the length distribution of the generated sentences with the original text to see how well the model mimics the source's structure.